 The principle task of DCS is to enable the coherent and safe operation of the ATLAS detector.
+Safety aspects are treated by DCS only at the least severe level.
 All actions initiated by the operator and all errors, warnings and alarms concerning the hardware of the detector are handled by the DCS.
-For the operation of the experiment during data taking, a close interaction with the DAQ system is of prime importance.
-Safety aspects are not the responsibility of DCS.
-They are addressed by a dedicated Detector Safety System (DSS) and the global CERN-wide safety system, both of which DCS communicates with.
+Concerning the operation of the experiment, an intense interaction with the DAQ system is of prime importance.